Water management - Chile EN

 The way in which the Netherlands contributes to Chilean water solutions

-Years of experience in the field of integrated water management, water purification, efficient water use in agriculture and water reuse in the Netherlands, offers Chile a number of opportunities to make use of Dutch knowledge and experience, especially in areas where Chile has major challenges.
+Years of experience in integrated water management, water purification, waste water treatment en water reuse, and efficient water use in agriculture in the Netherlands, offer opportunities to Chile to make use of Dutch knowledge and experience, especially in areas where Chile has major challenges.
 The Netherlands would like to work with Chile in the following ways to find the most suitable approach to the challenges for them:

-2. Make concrete contributions to specific (pilot) projects such as beach restoration, thinking about and planning water treatment plants for large and small applications, leading (parts of) projects on integrated water management, advising on / supporting awareness of the importance of water (quantity and quality) with AWS certification, etc.
+- Make concrete contributions to specific (pilot) projects such as opening up river mouths, thinking about and planning water treatment plants for rural and small applications, support (parts of) projects on integrated water management, reduce water consumption in agricultural industry, and supporting awareness of the importance of water (quantity and quality).

-3. Bringing the attention to specific technological solutions for concrete challenges in the field of efficiency, water extraction, etc.
+- Bringing the attention to specific technological solutions for concrete challenges in the field of efficiency, water extraction, treatment, storage, etc.

-The Netherlands and Chile recently signed a Letter of Intent (LoI), which will run until 2024, in which the aforementioned areas and ways of cooperation are identified.
-Based on this, projects are running (see below) and new requests for cooperation or advice will be identified and addressed.
+The Netherlands and Chile have since 2016 a regularly renewed Letter of Intent (LoI), in which the aforementioned areas and ways of cooperation are identified.
+Based on this, various projects are running (see below) and new requests for cooperation or advice will be identified and addressed.

 Dutch projects in Chile